msyamkumar/cs220-projects/spring20/p6/README.md

 ### #Q18: What percentage of wine varieties that contain the word "cranberry" in its description also contain the phrase "black-fruit" in its description?
 See Q4 and Q6.

-The two wines need not be the same.
-If a wine variety has two wines, one with 'cranberry' in its description, and the other wine with 'black-fruit' in its description, we want to count that wine variety.
+Denominator is the number of wine varieties with 'cranberry' in the description of one of its wines.
+Numerator is the number of wine varieties that have both 'cranberry' and 'black-fruit' in the description of one of its wines (the two wines need not be the same)

+Additional hints:
+    * Step 1: find the wine varieties which have 'cranberry' in its description.
+    * Step 2: find the wine varieties which have 'black-fruit' in its description.
+    * Step 3: find the set intersection between result from step 1 and step 2.

 ### #Q19: What is the price of the most expensive wine that you could find in Portugal?